LiuBangJun/PythonBasic/README.md

     int (use the function int() to implementing type conversion to int)
     float
     bool
-    str：Create a string with single or double quotes
+    str：1) Create a string with single or double quotes
-         len() is to get the long of the str
+         2) len() is to get the long of the str
-         Escape character: \n newline; \t Tabs; \r enter; \' single quotes; \" double quotes
+         3) Escape character: \n newline; \t Tabs; \r enter; \' single quotes; \" double quotes
-         method: str() is conver the other type of data to str
+         4) method: str() is conver the other type of data to str
-         The essence of a string is a sequence of characters, so we can use '[0]' '[1]'...to extract each character
+         5) The essence of a string is a sequence of characters, so we can use '[0]' '[1]'...to extract each character
+         6) String immutable, we can use the method replace() to change the value and get a new string
+         7) slice string: '[start, end: step]' to intercept a string(it include the start element not include the end element)
+         8) split(): Splits a string into multiple substrings using the specified delimiter
+         9) join(): the way is like '"*".join(a)'
   5. Comparison operator
     ==、!=、>、<、>=、<=
     the difference between is and ==